 Our therapists are PROMPT trained.
 The PROMPT therapy approach has a high level of success with articulation issues (mispronouncing sounds, lisps etc.), language delays and apraxia of speech.
-In addition to specific training, we also specialise in training and practicing with your child.
+In addition to specific training, we also teach and practice with your child.
 We work on the skills you want to see so we have a big focus on practicing sounds in conversation as soon as possible.
 There’s a place for flashcards but not for months and months of boring, repetitive practice that’s going nowhere.

 Apraxia is a motor speech disorder.
 This means there’s a problem with how a person moves and coordinates the muscles they use to talk.
 The muscles work fine, it’s just that the brain has difficulty programming and controlling them.